Arixeyenia/IT-Project/README.md

 By clicking 'get link' from each ePortfolio in the dashboard, users could share their ePortfolios with others.
 ## Design
 Material UI was used to facilitate the design of interface.
+The purpose of design is to make Quanranteam App look professional and easy to use.
 to be continue...